angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 I managed to win the dice roll and we both keep seven.
 I do some cantrip type things and maybe :card[PT] for a Doomsday to which he makes comment on.
-He lead on just :card[Island] which then returned to his hand as I attempted to hit him with a :card[Tsz].
+He lead on just Island which then returned to his hand as I attempted to hit him with a :card[Tsz].
 The Island was then replaced with a :card[SI] to which I suddenly knew something funny was afoot!
 I untapped on my turn 3 with a tricky decision to make.
 Now I know Shelldock is a symmetrical check.
 Assuming my opponent is aware too then I had to cast Doomsday and pass the turn.
 If I do and there is something nasty like an :card[Em] under there then I am well and truly fucked.
 But, waiting means more time for them to do whatever they are doing or finding disruption.
 As a result I decided to risk jamming and seeing what happened.

 :::row{variant=hand}
 - Shelldock Isle